Napoleonic looting of art: Tuscany

-From March 1799, after Florence was occupied by the Napoleonic armies, Jean-Baptiste Wicar chose which paintings would be taken from the Palazzo Pitti and sent to Paris.
+From March 1799, after Florence was occupied by the French armies, Jean-Baptiste Wicar chose which paintings would be taken from the Palazzo Pitti and sent to Paris.
 In total, 63 paintings and 25 pieces of pietre dure were taken from Florence.
 In 1803, the Venus de' Medici was exported to France at the express order of Napoleon.

 The later looting of the Grand Duchy of Tuscany was led out by the director of the Louvre himself, Vivant Denon.
-Through the summer and winter of 1811, after the Kingdom of Etruria had been annexed by the French empire, Denon took artworks from dissolved churches and convents in Genoa, Massa, Carrara, Pisa, Volterra, and Florence.
+Through the summer and winter of 1811, after the Kingdom of Etruria had been annexed by the French Empire, Denon took artworks from dissolved churches and convents in Genoa, Massa, Carrara, Pisa, Volterra, and Florence.
 In Arezzo, Denon took The Annunciation of the Virgin, by Giorgio Vasari, from the Church of Santa Maria Novella d'Arezzo.
 His choice of these "primitive" Italian artworks was odd for the time: the work of the "primitive", or Gothic Italian, artists of c.
 1180–1400 was widely disliked.

-In Florence, Denon searched the convent of Saint Catherine, the churches of Santa Maria Maddalena de' Pazzi and Santo Spirito, and the Accademia delle Belle Arti di Firenze, and sent back works to the Louvre, such as the Fra Filippo Lippi's Barbadori Altarpiece from Santo Spirito, Cimabue's Maestà, and Michelangelo's unfinished sculptures for the tomb of Pope Julius II were sent to the Louvre..
+In Florence, Denon searched the convent of Saint Catherine, the churches of Santa Maria Maddalena dei Pazzi and Santo Spirito, and the Accademia di Belle Arti di Firenze, and sent back works to the Louvre, such as Fra Filippo Lippi's Barbadori Altarpiece from Santo Spirito, Cimabue's Maestà, and Michelangelo's unfinished sculptures for the tomb of Pope Julius II were sent to the Louvre..

 Naples

 In January 1799 and after the occupation of Naples, General Jean-Étienne Championnet began seizing and shipping artwork in the Kingdom of Naples.
 In a missive he sent on February 25, he said:

 Paintings, sculpture, books, and gold were all taken by the French during the rule of the short-lived Repubblica Napoletana.
-The previous year, fearing the worst, Ferdinand I of the Two Sicilies had transferred 14 masterpieces to Palermo, but the French soldiers plundered many works from nearby collections like the Gallerie di Capodimonte and the Palace of Capodimonte.
+The previous year, fearing the worst, King Ferdinand I of the Two Sicilies had transferred 14 masterpieces to Palermo, but the French soldiers plundered many works from nearby collections like the Gallerie di Capodimonte and the Palace of Capodimonte.

 The catalog of Canova

-As a papal diplomat, the sculptor Antonio Canova made a list of Italian paintings that were sent to France.
+As a papal diplomat, sculptor Antonio Canova made a list of Italian paintings that were sent to France.
 Below is the list, as reported by French sources, which also notes how many works were subsequently repatriated or lost.
 Canova was primarily concerned with figurative works and sculptures, omitting minor or merely decorative artworks.